baharin/Chatbot/README.md

 # Chatbot
-A chatbot for landmarks of Chicago
+A chatbot for landmarks of Chicago using RASA